Originally published July 8, 2018

 Are new Disney-branded mugs safe?

-Modern (recently-made) Disney-themed mugs that are actually produced directly by Disney (for sale in the Disney parks) rather than simply licensed for manufacture by some other company – are generally a safe bet, and often either have Lead-free glaze, or fall within in the Lead-safe range when tested with an XRF instrument [under 90 ppm Lead].
-Click here to see a post with an example of that.
-Any vintage Disney item or Disney-themed item recently made — but manufactured by another vendor is generally NOT a safe-bet!
+Modern (recently-made) Disney-themed mugs that are actually produced directly by Disney (for sale in the Disney parks) rather than simply licensed for manufacture by some other company, are generally a safe bet, and often either have Lead-free glaze, or fall within in the Lead-safe range when tested with an XRF instrument (under 90 ppm Lead).
+Click here to see an article with an example of that.
+Any vintage Disney item or Disney-themed item recently made but manufactured by another vendor is generally NOT a safe-bet!

 As always, please let me know if you have any questions!

-IF you appreciate the independent consumer goods testing that I do, please consider making a contribution in support of my work.
-I couldn’t do what I do without the help and support of my friends, fans and followers!
+IF you appreciate the independent consumer goods testing that we do, please consider making a contribution in support of this work.
+Lead Safe Mama, LLC couldn’t do what we do without the help and support of our friends, fans, and followers!

 Tamara Rubin